FernE97/simple-responsive-grid-system/README.md

 ## Includes

-If you prefer to keep your markup free of grid classes, you can use an `@include col()` on your own class.
-For Example..
+You can use your own layout and class names.

 ```html
 <div class="container">